etrusci-org/elfloater/README.md

 # ElFloater

 Let [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement)'s float around in a container.
 Inspired by the original DVD screensaver from the early 2000s.
+I use this to have a floating UFO overlay on my livestream, but you'll probably also find other use cases ;-)

 ## Usage

 The following shows you how to create your own HTML page with one or more floating elements.
 For a working demo/starter template open **[dist/demo.html](./dist/demo.html)** in your webbrowser.
 Works from the filesystem and does not have to be put on a webserver.

 Advanced users could also use the individual classes directly.
 Please see [./src/elfloater.ts](./src/elfloater.ts) for more.